Helena-p/price_slider/README.md

 ### What I learned

-I discovered that if you do not want the default styling of an input range then, there is no easy road to custom styling with cross-browser support.
-W3C had good documentation on this, except how to accomplish the slider's lower fill.
-I found a thread on Stack Overflow that solved this by using a 90-degree linear gradient based on the input value.
+The biggest challenge was to fill the lower range track on a user event.
+I found a thread on Stack Overflow that solved the task by setting a linear gradient dynamically.

 ### Continued development

+-   Internationalisaion
+    I took the opportunity to get familiar with CSS logical properties for this project.
+It would then be a natural continued development to internationalise the project to other languages and currencies.
+-   Dark theme

 ### Useful resources

+-   W3C
+-   Stack Overflow

 ## Acknowledgments